 Brachycephalic breeds like Shih Tzus, Pekingeses, Bulldogs and Persian cats are more vulnerable to corneal damage due to their flat faces, shallow eye sockets and prominent eyes.

 - eye discharge

 - rubbing eyes with paws (which causes further trauma)

 Dr Heng Yee Ling, Mount Pleasant Animal Medical Centre (Farrer), examined Emma.
-Her left eyeball has already ruptured & shrivelled up.
+Her left eyeball has already ruptured and shrivelled up.
 Due to increasing intraocular pressure in her right eye, Emma later went through enucleation to remove both eye balls.

-(Emma) There will be swelling and bruising of the eye area which will subside with time.
-Some owners will choose to have a sterile prosthetic sphere inserted into the eye socket (orbit) mainly for cosmetic reasons.
+(Emma) There may be swelling and bruising of the eye area which will subside with time.
+Some owners choose to have a sterile prosthetic sphere inserted into the eye socket (orbit) mainly for cosmetic reasons.
 It is not recommended for patients with eye infections, cancer or very shallow eye sockets.

 “Dandelion adapted well.
 She doesn’t seem to know that she has lost an eye.” ~ Ms Wong

 “I have adopted another Shih Tzu, Yuki, 13 years old She is also blind in her left eye like Dandelion.” ~ Ms Wong